nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 If you are faster at typing, CSBook can get your student management tasks done faster than traditional GUI applications.

-Some of the main features of our application include the storing of students in the database, creating groups and assigning students to groups, as well as the management of groups.
+The main features of our application include the storing of students in the database, creating groups and assigning students to groups, as well as the management of groups.

 * Table of Contents